jcrystall/nautobot/nautobot/docs/user-guide/administration/guides/prometheus-metrics.md

 +++ 2.1.5

 Metrics by default do not require authentication to view.
-Authentication can be toggled with the `METRICS_AUTHENTICATION` configuration setting.
+Authentication can be toggled with the `METRICS_AUTHENTICATED` configuration setting.
 If set to `True`, this will require the user to be logged in or to use an API token.
 See [REST API Authentication](../../platform-functionality/rest-api/authentication.md) for more details on API authentication.

 ### Sample Telegraf configuration